Peachy Keen

 Place the honey, water and wine in a heavy saucepan over medium heat, stirring to combine.
 Bring mixture to a low boil and then reduce heat to simmer gently.

-Drop a third of the whole basil leaves into the syrup, and then gently add the peaches.
+Drop half of the whole basil leaves into the syrup, and then gently add the peaches.
 Poach until soft but not falling apart (timing will depend on ripeness of your fruit).
 Use a fork to check carefully for tenderness.

 Using a slotted spoon, remove the peaches to a bowl.
 With a pair of tongs, gently remove the skins and discard.
 (They should slide right off.)
-Add the other third of whole basil leaves to the syrup and boil until reduced by about half.
+Add the remaining whole basil leaves to the syrup and boil until reduced by about half.
 Pour any juices that have collected in the bowl of peaches into this boiling syrup.
 When reduced, remove from heat, strain and cool.

-To serve, place peaches in a bowl, garnish with a bit of the basil chiffonade and drizzle generously with syrup.
+To serve, place peaches in a bowl, garnish with the basil chiffonade and drizzle generously with syrup.
 Reserve the remaining syrup to use in cocktails, over ice cream, as a glaze for duck, etc.